Soon You Can Own a ‘Duplex/Triplex’ In LA – Build an ADU On Your Single-Family Lot

 And there is more good news.

-Junior Accessory Dwelling Units – What is a JADU?
+What is a Junior Accessory Dwelling Unit? – What is a JADU?

 The new California ADU legislation for 2020, which went into effect January 1, 2020, will also allow homeowners to build a Junior ADU (JADU) on their property in addition to the main house and an ADU.
 The Junior ADU is limited to 500sf, but that’s plenty of space for a studio or 1-bedroom unit.
 A junior ADU does come with occupancy restrictions which you can find on my JADU blog.